 navigation data: A set of measurements, properties, and ancillary information related to navigation.

-navigation data message: A particular arrangement of the navigation data whose structure and content are the subjects of CCSDS flight dynamics Recommended Standards.
+navigation data message: A particular arrangement of the navigation data whose structure and content are the subjects of CCSDS Recommended Standards as developed by the CCSDS Navigation Working Group.

 participant: An entity that has the ability to acquire or broadcast navigation data.
 Possible participants can be arranged into three categories, as depicted in figure 2-1.